Hypocalcemia in the Newborn

 What is hypocalcemia in the newborn?

-• Early hypocalcemia happens in the first 2 to 3 days of a baby's life.
-It is more likely to go away.
+- Early hypocalcemia.
+This happens in the first 2 to 3 days of a baby's life.
+To some degree, it's part of a normal developmental process.
+It's more likely to go away with nutrition support.

-• Late hypocalcemia starts in the first week or weeks after birth and is less likely to go away.
+- Late hypocalcemia.
+This starts in the first week or weeks after birth and is less likely to go away.

 What causes hypocalcemia in the newborn?

-Early hypocalcemia can have a variety of causes and usually goes away.
+Early hypocalcemia can have many contributing factors and often goes away.

 Which newborns are at risk for hypocalcemia?

 Hypocalcemia is more common in babies who are premature or who have a low birth weight.
 This is because their parathyroid glands are less mature.
-Babies whose growth has been slower than usual before birth may be more likely to have severe hypocalcemia.
+Babies whose growth was slower than expected before birth may be more likely to have severe hypocalcemia.
 This happens because less calcium crossed the placenta.
-Hypocalcemia can also occur in babies who have a difficult birth and in babies whose mothers have diabetes.
+Hypocalcemia can also occur in babies who have a difficult birth or in babies whose mothers have diabetes.

 What are the symptoms of hypocalcemia in the newborn?

-Symptoms of hypocalcemia may not be obvious in newborns.
+Symptoms of hypocalcemia may not be easy to see in newborns.
 Most infants have no symptoms.
 If a baby does have symptoms, they may include:

-The symptoms of hypocalcemia in the newborn may look like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+The symptoms of hypocalcemia in the newborn may seem like other health conditions.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is hypocalcemia in the newborn diagnosed?

 Your baby's healthcare provider will examine your baby.
-He or she will also do tests to check the amount of calcium in the baby’s blood.
+They will also do tests to check the amount of calcium in the baby’s blood.

 How is hypocalcemia in the newborn treated?

-Hypocalcemia may get better without treatment, especially if there are no symptoms.
+This condition may get better without treatment, especially if there are no symptoms.
 Early hypocalcemia most often goes away in a few days.
-Babies with late hypocalcemia may have calcium supplements in their feedings or in an IV.
+Babies with hypocalcemia may have calcium supplements in their feedings or in an IV.

 Key points about hypocalcemia in the newborn